Courtesy of Regent Seven Seas

 Article continues below advertisement

-Seabourn’s 458- and 600-passenger ships are like the sexy private yachts of the rich and famous, only better–because you get to dine on cuisine by chef Thomas Keller (of French Laundry and Per Se fame).
+Seabourn’s 458- and 600-passenger ships are like the sexy private yachts of the rich and famous, only better because you get to dine on cuisine by chef Thomas Keller (of French Laundry and Per Se fame).
 The complimentary wine list is impressive, and premium spirits and good champagne flow freely, too.
 All culinary experiences are included–even artisanal gelato made fresh onboard.
 Private air to embarkation destinations around the world is not included in the long list of complimentary amenities, but was recently made available for those who would like to get to and from their cruise with greater ease.
 Internet access is extra (unless you’re in a premium suite).

 Best inclusion: Whenever you want and wherever you happen to be (even at the pool), order complimentary Regiis Ova caviar.

 The nine small ships of UnCruise Adventures carry between 22 and 90 passengers to places where nature is part of the experience–Alaska, the Pacific Northwest, the Galápagos, Hawaii, and Mexico’s Sea of Cortez, to name a few.
 You spend your days hiking, snorkeling, kayaking, or on guided shore tours, and nights socializing with craft cocktails or microbrews before heading to dinner where sustainable fish dishes are accompanied by Pacific Northwest wines and extravagant desserts from the onboard baker.
 The only extra charges are gratuities (10 percent of your fare is the recommended amount).
-The Galápagos ship is the only one with Internet access, and it’s free.
+The Galápagos ship is the sole one with Internet access, and it’s free.

 Best inclusion: Great signature Bloody Marys with all the trimmings.